A. Program Overview

-- The Applicant Organization is either an academic institution or the company, and is based on the primary location of the internship and how funding will be administered.
+- The Applicant Organization is either a publicly-funded post-secondary institution or the company, and is based on the primary location of the internship and how funding will be administered.

-- For academic-based internships, where the intern will spend a majority of their time at the university or college, the academic institution and academic supervisor is the Applicant.
+- For institution-based internships, where the intern will spend a majority of their time at the university or college, the supervisor from the institution is the Applicant.

-- For company-based internships, where the intern will spend a majority of their time at a company, the company and project lead is the Applicant.
-Company-based internships do not require an academic partner.
+- For company-based internships, where the intern will spend a majority of their time at a company, the project lead at the company is the Applicant.
+NOTE: Company-based internships do not require an academic partner.
 In your online application, for the ‘academic institution’ field, enter ‘Not Applicable’.

-- Eligibility Questionnaire completed by potential applicant (see link to Eligibility Questionnaire below)
+- Eligibility Questionnaire completed and submitted by Applicant Organization lead (see link to Eligibility Questionnaire below)

 - Eligibility Questionnaire reviewed by OCE (within 1-2 business days)

-- If applicant meets program eligibility criteria, OCE will initiate an online application in the online application system, AccessOCE.
+- If the applicant meets program eligibility criteria, OCE will initiate an online application in the online application system, AccessOCE.
 If you do not receive an email notification from AccessOCE or OCE Application Support within 2 business days, please contact email@example.com.

 - Official transcript and curriculum vitae/resume of the intern

-- Curriculum vitae/resume for the academic supervisor or NSERC100 form (for academic-based placements only)
+- Curriculum vitae/resume for the academic supervisor or NSERC100 form (for institution-based placements only)